George Alagiah: Awards and interests

 In 2000, Alagiah was part of the BBC team which collected a BAFTA award for its coverage of the Kosovo conflict.
-He has won numerous awards including Best International Report at the Royal Television Society in 1993 and in 1994 was the overall winner of the Amnesty International UK Media Awards.
-He was appointed Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours.
+He won numerous awards including Best International Report at the Royal Television Society in 1993, and in 1994 was the overall winner of the Amnesty International UK Media Awards.
+He was appointed Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours for services to journalism.

-His appearances at literary festivals include Cheltenham, Keswick, Hay-on-Wye and London, and he has spoken at the Royal Geographical Society, the Royal Society of Arts and at the Royal Overseas League.
-He is on the Board of the Royal Shakespeare Company.
+His appearances at literary festivals included Cheltenham, Keswick, Hay-on-Wye and London, and he spoke at The Royal Geographical Society, the Royal Society of Arts and the Royal Overseas League.
+He was on the board of the Royal Shakespeare Company.

-From 2002 to 2009, Alagiah was a patron of the Fairtrade Foundation from which in July 2009, he was obliged to resign by BBC Management who claimed professional conflict of interest.
+From 2002 to 2009, Alagiah was a patron of The Fairtrade Foundation, but in July 2009 he was obliged to resign by BBC Management, who claimed professional conflict of interest.
 Complaints were received at the BBC from members of the public who were unhappy that Alagiah had been asked to step down.
 The BBC responded that in keeping with its principles of impartiality, it would be inappropriate for one of its leading journalists to be seen supporting a movement that clearly represents a controversial view of global trade.
-He has also been actively involved in supporting microfinance as a tool for development, including recent appearances in support of Opportunity International.
-He has been a patron of Parenting UK since 2000.
+He was also actively involved in supporting microfinance as a tool for development, including appearances in support of Opportunity International.
+He became a patron of Parenting UK in 2000.

-In 2010, he received the Outstanding Achievement in Television award at the Asian Awards.
+In 2010, he received the Outstanding Achievement in Television award at The Asian Awards.

-In 2020, his debut novel The Burning Land was shortlisted for a Society of Authors' award.
+In 2020, his debut novel, The Burning Land, was shortlisted for a "Society of Authors" award.
 The book is described as a "gripping, pacy thriller about corruption and homicide in South Africa".

 Personal life

-He is married to Frances Robathan, whom he met at Durham University.
-The couple have two children, Adam and Matthew.
-He lives in Stoke Newington, North London.
+In April 1984, Alagiah married Frances Robathan, whom he met at Durham University.
+With their two children, Adam and Matthew, they lived in Stoke Newington, north London.